bbopt/nomad/doc/user_guide/source/Installation.rst

    For Linux, several package managers exist to automate the procedure.

+   For Windows, an installer tool is available at `cmake.org <https://cmake.org/download/>`_.

 The NOMAD installation procedure has the three following steps: **configuration, building and installation**.

 .. warning:: Before starting the procedure we recommend to set the environment variable ``$NOMAD_HOME`` with the path where NOMAD has been copied.
+For Linux and OSX,

   ::

     export NOMAD_HOME=/home/myUserName/PathToNomad

+For Windows, add an environment variable ``%NOMAD_HOME%`` containing the path.

-  The remaining of the documentation uses this ``$NOMAD_HOME`` environment variable.
+  The remaining of the documentation uses the ``$NOMAD_HOME`` environment variable.